karanr05/Age-Calculator/README.md

 User Informations

-        1. Using this website the user can get his current DOB.
+        1. Using this website the user can get his current Age.

         2. User needs to select his DOB and clicks on the Calculate button.